-Lisa’s research interests include pidemiological studies, dietary intervention studies, and systematic review and meta-analyses examining the effects of macronutrient composition (including free sugars, dietary fibre, carbohydrates, fats and protein) on physiological endpoints associated with increased risk of preventable diseases including obesity, the metabolic syndrome, diabetes and cardiovascular disease.
+Lisa’s research interests include epidemiological studies, dietary intervention studies, and systematic review and meta-analyses examining the effects of macronutrient composition (including free sugars, dietary fibre, carbohydrates, fats and protein) on physiological endpoints associated with increased risk of preventable diseases including obesity, the metabolic syndrome, diabetes and cardiovascular disease.
 Her current projects cover:

-- Co-design and evaluation of a mobile health (mHealth) tool to help reduce the risk of heart disease, obesity and diabetes Māori and Pasifika communities conducted with community partners.
+Co-design and evaluation of a mobile health (mHealth) tool to help reduce the risk of heart disease, obesity and diabetes Māori and Pasifika communities conducted with community partners.

-- The role of sleep in the development of child and adolescent obesity.
+The role of sleep in the development of child and adolescent obesity.

-- Dietary Interventions: Evidence & Translation (DIET) programme which aims to improve the diets of populations equitably.
+Dietary Interventions: Evidence & Translation (DIET) programme which aims to improve the diets of populations equitably.

-- Investigation of the health attributes of wholegrain cereal products differing in structural properties and the way that they are processed into consumer products.
+Investigation of the health attributes of wholegrain cereal products differing in structural properties and the way that they are processed into consumer products.

-- Dietary intervention studies examining the effects of consuming whole fruit and large quantities of different beverages that contain different types of dietary sugars or sweetener on serum uric acid and other risk factors for the metabolic syndrome in individuals who are at risk of developing diabetes.
+Dietary intervention studies examining the effects of consuming whole fruit and large quantities of different beverages that contain different types of dietary sugars or sweetener on serum uric acid and other risk factors for the metabolic syndrome in individuals who are at risk of developing diabetes.

-- Development of improved methods of assessing and monitoring sugar intakes and the population and individual level including novel biomarkers in blood and hair.
+Development of improved methods of assessing and monitoring sugar intakes and the population and individual level including novel biomarkers in blood and hair.

-- Systematic review and meta-analyses of the effects of carbohydrates (including starches, sugars and dietary fibre) on health outcomes in adults and children as part of the evidence-base underpinning the revision of the WHO recommendation of carbohydrate intakes.
+Systematic review and meta-analyses of the effects of carbohydrates (including starches, sugars and dietary fibre) on health outcomes in adults and children as part of the evidence-base underpinning the revision of the WHO recommendation of carbohydrate intakes.